Rob397/python-api-challenge/README.md

 Part II - VacationPy
-Now let's use your skills in working with weather data to plan future vacations.
 Use jupyter-gmaps and the Google Places API for this part of the assignment.

-Note: Remember that any API usage beyond the $200 credit will be charged to your personal account.
-You can set quotas and limits to your daily requests to be sure you can't be charged.
-Check out Google Maps Platform Billing and Manage your cost of use for more information.

 Note: if you having trouble displaying the maps try running jupyter nbextension enable --py gmaps in your environment and retry.
 Create a heat map that displays the humidity for every city from the part I of the homework.